Rossville boxer to compete in Ohio tournament as part of quest to reach 2020 Olympics

 Bolton, a Ridgeland High School graduate, has been boxing for the past three years to the tune of a 22-7 amateur win-loss record.

-Beginning Saturday, Oct.
-5, he’ll compete in a five-day tournament in Ohio to hopefully move on to another qualifying tournament next month.
+On Saturday, Oct.
+5, he began competing in a five-day tournament in Ohio to hopefully move on to another qualifying tournament next month.

-Originally from Pittsburgh, Pennsylvania, Bolton’s family moved to Rossville when he was a toddler.
+Originally from Pittsburgh, Penn., Bolton’s family moved to Rossville when he was a toddler.
 As a Ridgeland Panther, Bolton played soccer, basketball, and football before dedicating his time to boxing at age 19.

 In preparation for the tournament, Bolton says he trains daily and spars as often as possible.
 He also does so while working a full-time third shift job in Rock Spring and navigating fatherhood after welcoming a daughter into the world earlier this year.